seanwsutter/20-react-profile-sws/README.md

 ## Description

 React Profile for Sean Sutter.
+Follows the standard webpage layout.
+Header with navigational links to pages About Me, Portfolio, Resume and Contact.
+Each page also renders different components.

 ## Table of Contents
 - [Description](#description)